kanbanyte/sepb/ai/src/models/README.md

 <!-- /TOC -->

 ## detected_object.py
-Dataclass that holds the confidence and crop box of detected objects.
+Dataclass that holds the class index, confidence and crop box of detected objects.
+The class name can be retrieved using the index and `ObjectDetectionModel.classes`.

 ## object_detection_model.py
 Wrapper around the YOLO class from Ultralytics, created to narrow the functionalities and interface to fit this project.\